patrickkettner/opal-webpack/README.md

 By passing `OPAL_LOAD_PATH` environment variable to webpack, the loader will correctly resolve file other than relative path.

-`opalrb-loader` is only bundled with compiler module.
+`opal-webpack` is only bundled with compiler module.
 It left the decision on managing runtime, corelib or gems to developer.

-See the example [Rakefile](https://github.com/zetachang/opalrb-loader/blob/master/examples/complex/Rakefile) for how to integrate using other Opal gems.
+See the example [Rakefile](https://github.com/cj/opalrb-loader/blob/master/examples/complex/Rakefile) for how to integrate using other Opal gems.

 ### Compared to `Opal::Builder`
 * Relative `require` is correctly resolved.